small business partners

 Louisville, Kentucky's largest city, sits on the Ohio River along the Indiana border.
 Every May, its race course, Churchill Downs, hosts the Kentucky Derby, a renowned horse race whose long history is explored at the Kentucky Derby Museum.
 Baseball is celebrated at the Louisville Slugger Museum + Factory, where Major League bats are produced and a giant baseball "slugger" marks the entrance.
 Hop on the "Bourbon Trail" to try the 8 biggest distilleries in the area!

-Miami is city at Florida's southeastern tip.
+Miami is a city at Florida's southeastern tip.
 Its Cuban influence is reflected in the cafes that line Calle Ocho in Little Havana.
 On barrier islands across the turquoise waters of Biscayne Bay is home to South Beach.
 This glamorous neighborhood is world renowned for its colorful Art Deco buildings, white sand, surf-side hotels + trendsetting nightclubs.
 Head to the Wynwood neighborhood to soak in blocks + blocks of street art!

 Nashville, AKA Music City, is the capital of Tennessee and home to Vanderbilt University.
 Legendary country music venues include the Grand Ole Opry House, home of the famous “Grand Ole Opry” stage and radio show.
 The Country Music Hall of Fame and Museum and historic Ryman Auditorium are Downtown.
 In addition to musical pleasantries, you can eat your way around town with delicious BBQ, hot chicken, and delicious whiskey!